saxenarohit/saxenarohit.github.io/_pages/about.markdown

 ---
 permalink: /about/
 title: "About"
-excerpt: "All about me."
+excerpt: "About me"
 layout: single
 classes: wide
 ---

-Hi there, I am working as a Researcher at [Tata Research Development and Design Center (TRDDC)][trddc-link], TCS Research, Pune India.
+I am a PhD student at [CDT in NLP][cdt-nlp], School of Informatics, University of Edinburgh advised by Prof Frank Keller.
+My research interest lie in the field of Natural Language Processing and Multimodal Machine Learning.

-My current area of research lies in the intersection of Entertainment, Data Science and Behavioural Science.
-I am interested in  multimodal analysis to re-imagine the future of entertainment.
+Previously, I have worked as Researcher at [Tata Research Development and Design Center (TRDDC)][trddc-link], TCS Research, Pune India.
+At TRDDC, I was part of Media and Entertainment Research group and was advised by Niranjan Pedanekar.
+I also spent some years with Cybersecurity and Privacy Research group.

 My areas of interest are:
 <ul>